5 Services and Charges

 5.5.6.3 Firefighting train

 Bane NOR can decide to run firefighting trains behind trains that have a greater than normal risk of combustion.
-A request for a firefighting trainA train set equipped with extingguishing equipment. is made at the same time as the infrastructure capacity application and should be sent to the same address – see Chapter 4.2.1.1.2.
+A request for a firefighting train firefighting trainA train set equipped with extingguishing equipment. is made at the same time as the infrastructure capacity application and should be sent to the same address – see Chapter 4.2.1.1.2.

 Flatbed wagons for transporting rescue vehicles on the railway line are based in Bergen and Voss.